charlyie/charlyie/README.md

 ### 👋  &nbsp; Hello, I'm Charles Bourgeaux

-I'm a CTO who is passionate in API, Open source projects, and using low-impact technologies 🌱
+I'm a CTO who is passionate in finding solutions to day-to-day problems.
+I'm working with AI, API, Open source projects, and I'm working also on low-impact technologies 🌱

-Some technologies I'm working with are PHP (mainly), Python, Amazon AWS (not that *low-impact*...), Bash, Linux (Sysadmin), Github Actions. x
+Some technologies I'm working with are Python (mainly), OpenAI (lot of AI!), JS, PHP (mainly), Amazon AWS (Lambda, ECS, RDS, Cloudfront, S3, Cloudfront Functions,...) (not that *low-impact*...), Bash, Linux (Sysadmin), Github Actions...

 I created in 2015 the [reSmush.it API](https://resmush.it) to bring optimized pictures to developers, and for free :)
-Now, this service is the biggest FREE API in Image Optimization (with more than **25 billion images optimized**).
-It's optimizing **15 million pictures** daily, and I'm working hard to provide a strong reliability 💪 I sold my API in 2024 to my competitors [Shortpixel](https://www.shortpixel.com)
+This service was the biggest FREE API in Image Optimization (with more than **25 billion images optimized**), optimizing **15 million pictures** daily, and I worked hard to provide a strong reliability 💪 I sold my API in 2024 to my competitors [Shortpixel](https://www.shortpixel.com)

 I worked during 5 years as CTO for the [French Intranet solution Inside](https://www.intranet-inside.com/).🇫🇷